HYPOD – Hyperspectral Oil Leak Detection for airborne pipeline monitoring

 Test scenario for the development of reliable oil detection methods.
 Oil collection pans are filled with different soil substrates.

-Different soil substrates are mixed with different types of crude oil, as well as diesel and plastic objects.
+Different soil substrates are mixed with different types of crude oil, diesel and plastic objects.

 Preparation of the drone flight and calibration of the hyperspectral sensor system.